nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   E.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.
+(With the exception to the `evt/EVENT_INDEX` parameter)<br>
   E.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * As a result of the earlier feature, input by the user must not contain command prefix.
 This is to avoid misrepresentation of the command.<br>